 Images via Natalie Bogwalker

-I’m the Director and Owner of Wild Abundance, a permaculture and building school-based in Western North Carolina.
-We offer in-person and online classes on tiny house building, women’s carpentry, foraging, and other Earth skills.
+Natalie is the Director and Owner of Wild Abundance, a permaculture and building school based in Western North Carolina.
+The school offers in-person and online classes on tiny house building, women’s carpentry, foraging, and other Earth skills.

 Images via Natalie Bogwalker